-Articling students employed by Legal Aid Ontario have voted to unionize with The Society of Energy Professionals.
+Articling students employed by Legal Aid Ontario have voted to unionize with The Society of United Professionals.
 The vote was confirmed after ballots were counted on November 30, 2016.

 “The Society is delighted to welcome articling students to our ranks,” said Society president Scott Travers.
 “I am looking forward to negotiating a first collective agreement with Legal Aid Ontario that is a true win-win.”